 Contact the NEA's Office of the Chief of Staff at (202) 682-5434.

-How do I learn who the 2014 National Medal of Arts winners are?
+How do I learn who National Medal of Arts winners are?

-As soon as the White House announces the winners, the names will be posted on the Endowment's website.
+As soon as the White House announces the winners, the names are posted on the Endowment's website.